joergmlpts/imagebackup/README.md

 ### Class BlockIO

 There are situations where the blocks in an image file need to be read in random order.
 Class `BlockIO` allows random access to arbitrary ranges of bytes.

 The image file cannot be read sequentially in this scenario.
-It has to be a regular file; a pipe will not work.
+It has to be a regular file; a pipe or compresed files will not work.

 ```
-from partclone.blockio import BlockIO
+from imagebackup.blockio import BlockIO

 blockio = BlockIO(image)